JessupByun/Doom/README.md

 ## Overview

-**South Dakota Smith and the Temple of Doom** is an action-adventure game built in C++ in which the player navigates through a multi-level temple represented by an 18x70 grid with ASCII characters, using weapons and scrolls to fight monsters and find the golden idol
+This is an implementation of a video game that I fully built during my CS32 course at UCLA in spring 2024. **South Dakota Smith and the Temple of Doom** is an action-adventure game built in C++ in which the player navigates through a multi-level temple represented by an 18x70 grid with ASCII characters, using weapons and scrolls to fight monsters and find the golden idol.

 ## Game Description